Updated on 2025-12-12 GMT+08:00

 Enable container cluster protection.

-Enable protection for a cluster to protect its workloads and critical data.
-When protection is enabled, HSS automatically installs the policy management plug-in on the cluster.
+Enable protection for the cluster to check pod creation and update.
+When protection is enabled, HSS automatically installs the policy management plug-ins (Gatekeeper and cgs-provider) in the cluster.

 Configure a protection policy.